 IFNL3, located 8 kb upstream of the interleukin-28B gene, is a cytokine that plays a role in HCV clearance.
 IFNL3 SNPs showed the association with SVR to PEG-IFN/RBV therapy in not only HCV G1 but also G2 patients.

-Peer review
+Peer-review

 The authors describe associations of IFNL3 genotype with IFN/RBV treatment outcome in HCV G2 patients who do not achieve RVR.
 The data are interesting, in that a role for IFNL3 genotype in treatment outcome for HCV G2 patients is demonstrated only in patients not achieving RVR.
 These data contribute to the IFNL3 literature and thus merit reporting.